freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 # HTML

-HyperText Markup Language (HTML) is a markup language used to construct online documents and is the foundation of most websites today.
+HyperText Markup Language (HTML) is the standard markup language used for creating web pages, web applications and moreover is the foundation of most websites today..
 A markup language like HTML allows us to:

    1) Create links to other documents
    2) Structure the content in our document